latifaabdullayeva/Thesis/README.md

 * The presentation for thesis is at [GitHub Thesis Presentation](https://github.com/latifaabdullayeva/Thesis/tree/master/Thesis%20Presentation)

+* The publication of the thesis is at [GitHub Thesis Publication](https://github.com/latifaabdullayeva/Thesis/tree/master/Thesis%20Paper)

 * The source code in R and the data from experiments are at [GitHub Thesis Statistical Analysis](https://github.com/latifaabdullayeva/ThesisStatisticalAnalysis)